Connecting Developers of Color To Capital

 STORIES OF IMPACT

-In an effort to better ensure that real estate developers of color in Detroit are able to participate in the city’s revitalization in a way that reflects the city’s diversity, we launched the Equitable Development Initiative.
+In an effort to better ensure that real estate developers of color in Detroit and the Washington Metro region are able to participate in local revitalization in a way that reflects local diversity, we launched the Equitable Development Initiative.

 Worthington Woods: Washington, D.C.

 It was a dark day in Washington, D.C. when Ronnie Jamison and his neighbors learned that their apartment building was sold, and they may be forced to leave.
 Working together, they turned to a local law called “TOPA” to help them remain in the neighborhood many had lived and raised kids in for decades.
 They just needed assistance from a buyer—and a lender.